 As word of Robert Owen’s utopian success spread through the rich intellectual soil of the mid-19th century, the eight hour workday became the holy grail of the growing labor movement.
 Owen gets extensive praise in Frederick Engels’ influential book Socialism, which was a must-read for early pioneers of the labor movement.
 “Whilst his competitors worked their people 13 or 14 hours a day, in New Lanark the working day was only eight hours...he turned [it] into a model colony, in which drunkenness, police, magistrates, lawsuits, poor laws, charity were unknown.
 And all this simply by placing the people in conditions worthy of human beings.”

-Karl Marx gave it a shoutout in the Communist Manifesto, making it one of the few beliefs he had in common with the US Congress, which mandated an eight hour day for all federal employees in 1868.
-The movement reached a fever pitch on May Day, 1886, a massive general strike that involved 350,000 workers across America, unified in their demand for an eight hour workday.
+Karl Marx gave it a shoutout in the Communist Manifesto, making it one of the few beliefs he had in common with the US Congress, which mandated an eight-hour workday for all federal employees in 1868.
+The movement reached a fever pitch on May Day, 1886, a massive general strike that involved 350,000 workers across America, unified in their demand for an eight-hour workday.
 The subsequent Haymarket Bombing, which left 11 dead, brought the campaign into the national spotlight.

 Despite all this momentum, the average American factory worker was still putting in 61 hours a week in 1890.
 Slow progress would come in the next few decades, as trade unions fought tooth and nail with industrialists to win the eight hour day for their members.
 It took a spiritual successor of Robert Owen to reconcile the warring factions.